VMFlux for Navisworks

 The focus is reliability, clarity, and useful output structure for teams that actually need to move model data into the next step of work.

-Export model geometry into structured OBJ output suitable for review, visualization, conversion, and downstream reuse.
+Export model geometry into structured OBJ + MTL or modern GLB output suitable for review, visualization, conversion, and downstream reuse.

 Roadmap for richer exports

-Expand toward GLB/glTF and properties export for broader interoperability across modern model workflows.
+Expand toward CSV and properties export for broader interoperability across modern model workflows.

 Get started

-Start with the current OBJ exporter, review documentation, and follow the roadmap as VMFlux expands into richer export workflows.
+Start with the current OBJ Exporter or the new GLB Exporter, review the documentation, and follow the roadmap as VMFlux expands into richer export workflows.